y01etzAlp7/god-songs-imitator/README.md

 # Simple imitation of God Songs from TempleOS

 This program is capable of creating music files with semi-random melodies and rhythm patterns, just like in TempleOS.
+I followed [this interpretation](https://www.youtube.com/watch?v=sabX-UqC3DY) when writing the program:

 ### Parameters of sound generation: